 The modern age is the perfect time for collaboration.
 The digital age has also some positive impact on broadcasting.
 It paved the way for broadcasting companies to be united instead of fighting against each other.
 It doesn’t mean that you’ll help your competitor to find out what to do in Amsterdam.
 It means that you and your competitor will share the market or audience.
 It’s a win-win situation for both parties.
 Your audience will also benefit from this collaboration.

 Instead of fighting the digital age, why not join?
 Social media is a powerful tool to engage with your subscribers.
 You can also use this tool in your research and analytics.
 You’ll stay up-to-date with the most asked questions and other issues that you can cover on your next air time.
-Instead of paying with your Amsterdam card to do the surveys, why don’t you use social media to run polls?
+Instead of paying with your Amsterdam card to do the surveys, why don’t you use social media to run polls or give out online shopping discount coupons?
 This is probably the most reliable data you can get.